cs50nestm/web/flask/README.md

 </div>

 ## Hello, Flask
 Create a new folder named, `hello` in your IDE.
 In this folder, create a simple flask app that creates an html page and says hello, as we did in class.
-Create a new file in this folder named `application.py` and type in the following:
+Create a new file in this folder named `application.py` just as Brian does and type in the following:

 ```python
 from flask import Flask